chunkeey/mbl-debian/README.md

 ## Usage

-For access and administration, the image comes preinstalled with the [cockpit](https://cockpit-project.org/) web interface at [https://mbl-debian](https://mbl-debian).
+For access and administration, the image comes preinstalled with SSH access.
-SSH access is also available.
 Though, caution should be exercised.
 Because to make the first login possible when no serial cable has been attached, SSH will allow password login for root, when no authorized_keys file is placed in `/root/.ssh/`.

 ## Notes